ykronek/Arduino-Vape/README.md

 # Arduino-Vape
-Vape base don arduino and lcd5110 display
+Vape based on arduino and lcd5110 display